-No account necessary – upload your build in seconds and send the download link to your users on iOS and Android platforms!
-You won’t need any UDIDs or provisioning profiles installed on your device.
+Upload your build in seconds and send a download link to your users on iOS and Android platforms — no accounts, UDIDs, or provisioning profiles necessary!

 Click on the link shared by the developer and have your app automatically installed!
 All plans include unlimited downloads of each build.